IvanAlvarez/BinocularEnergyModel/README.md

 ### Version

+Version 1.0.1  --  25 May 2021
 Version 1.0.0  --  18 October 2019

 ### Authors

-Ivan Alvarez (University of Oxford)
-Marcus Daghlian (University of Oxford)
+Ivan Alvarez (University of Oxford) with help from Marcus Daghlian (University of Oxford)

 ### About